ccarabine/memory-game/README.md

 The game will be on one html page, there is no need for a navbar or footer due to the game simplicity .

-The main page there will host the following elements
+The main page will host the following elements:

 * Background image
 * Header section with the title of the game, Paw Patrol logo, number of moves/matched cards and navigation buttons to new game and to view the scoreboard